camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/10-post-assignee.html.md

   </tr>
   <tr>
     <td>id</td>
-    <td>The id of the task to set the assignee.</td>
+    <td>The id of the task to set the assignee for.</td>
   </tr>
 </table>

 #### Request Body

-A json object with the following properties:
+A JSON object with the following properties:

 <table class="table table-striped">
   <tr>